Sinono3/Sinono3.github.io/content/blog/feature/index.md

 L2 regularization.
 Hmm, what?
 It's simply adding the square of the parameters we're optimizing to our loss function.
 Actually, we add the sum of the squares of our parameters multiplied by a coefficient, usually called λ (lambda).
 In this case, the parameters are the color values for each pixel.

 This basically penalizes color values that deviate significantly from 0.
-In our case, we want values that stray too far from 0.5, the "middle" point between 0.0 and 1.0, the range of color values.
+In our case, we don't want values that stray too far from 0.5, the "middle" point between 0.0 and 1.0, the range of color values.
 This allows our optimization to have a balance between maximizing our target activation (be it class, neuron, layer, whatever) and having our image be in a valid color range.
 This will get rid of values that are too extreme on the red, green, or blue channels.

 Implementing it is quite easy.
 We only need to define λ and change a line in the loss function definition.